 - An available MySQL Database

-- And of course the php software you’d like to install
+- The php software you would like to install

 Creating the MySQL Database

-- Log into cPanel with the username and password you’ve received from us
+- Log into cPanel with the username and password you have received from us

-- Navigate to “MySQL Databases” and make a new database
+- Navigate to ‘MySQL Databases’ and create a new database.

-- Right under the place you made the database, create a new user and password
+- Right under the place where you made the database, create a new user and password

-- Below where you made the user, you are going to see two dropdown boxes, one of them is with the user and the other is with the database name.
-Add that user to the database, and give it all the permissions.
+- Below where you made the user, there are two dropdown boxes, one of them is the user and the other is the database name.
+Add that user to the database and give it all the permissions.